alchemy-fr/Phraseanet-Docs/en/Admin/Install.rst

   .. image:: ../images/Admin_Install_screen-03.jpg
       :align: center

-* Check and modify if required storage path for documents then folow
+* Check and modify if required storage path for documents then follow

   .. image:: ../images/Admin_Install_screen-04.jpg
       :align: center

-* Enter parameters for connection to the database dedicate to the Phraseanet Databox the click on the **Install** button
+* Enter parameters for connection to the database dedicate to the Phraseanet Databox then click on the **Install** button

   .. image:: ../images/Admin_Install_screen-05.jpg
       :align: center